frankframework/frank-manual/docs/source/horizonsInitialData.rst

 ..
 NOTE ::

-  If you are working on the change log within your own project, you will probably make some errors.
-In this situation, you want to remove all database tables to rerun all change sets within your change log.
+  If you are working on the changelog within your own project, you will probably make some errors.
+In this situation, you want to remove all database tables to rerun all change sets within your changelog.

   You can do this as follows.
 Start the frank!framework and browse to http://localhost/docker/iaf/gui.
 On the left-hand menu